lupyuen/lupyuen.github.io/src/adc.md

 Today we shall magically transform [__any RISC-V BL602 Board__](https://lupyuen.github.io/articles/pinecone) into a __Light Sensor!__

+We'll do this two ways...

-We'll code this firmware in C, then port it to Rust with the [__Rust Wrapper for BL602 IoT SDK__](https://crates.io/crates/bl602-sdk).
+1. First we code the firmware in C

+1. Then we port the C firmware to Rust with the [__Rust Wrapper for BL602 IoT SDK__](https://crates.io/crates/bl602-sdk)

 (New to Rust?
 No worries we have tips for you!)